 Someone who moves to an area can often bring new vision.
-As a seer-retiree, I quickly noticed that the home-grown folks under-appreciated the remnants of the old railroad, the Ro’ & Willie (please see “Glimpses 2”), as well as the dilapidated station itself.
+I quickly noticed that the home-grown folks under-appreciated the remnants of the old railroad, the Ro’ & Willie (please see “Glimpses II”), as well as the dilapidated station itself.

-Can you imagine the pot-bellied stove heating those not already warm from dancing, and the gaslights (re-fabricated by our own Crenshaw Lighting Company)
+Can you imagine the pot-bellied stove heating those not already warm from dancing or downward-dogging?
+How about the romantic glow thrown by gaslights, re-fabricated by our own Crenshaw Lighting Company:

-casting a romantic glow on all?
-And the wall-mounted chalkboard with its notes as to schedules, on-times and lates–perfect for displaying the menu for a grill.
+And the wall-mounted blackboard with its notes as to schedules, on-times and lates–perfect for displaying the menu for a grill.
 This canteen would offer Steamers, the Ro’-burger with Coal Slaw, the Williewich, even a beer called De Rail.
-As for the oversized clock, how many New Years will it mark as the black hands merge at the top and citizens whoop, hug, and blow plastic train-whistles?
+As for the oversized clock, how many New Years will it mark as the ebony hands merge at the top and citizens whoop, hug, and blow plastic train-whistles?

-Yes, the railroad must have been vital to Floyd County and, moreover, so indigenous that its first locomotives not only heated their boilers with chestnut wood from its forests but also ran on narrow-gauge wooden rails crafted from the same trees.
+Yes, the railroad must have been vital to Floyd County and, moreover, so indigenous that its first locomotives not only heated their boilers with chestnut wood but also ran upon narrow-gauge wooden rails crafted from the same trees.
 It must have carried logs, lumber, and provisions, even the very people who founded the county.

 Can you see them climb down–the Schlosser-Slushers, Poffs a-plenty, the Sowers-Conner-Belcher clans, a sprinkling of Vests, and of course the Q’berrys of various flavors?
-From another car step the progenitors of other clans: Philipps, Sutphin, Vest, Martin, Hylton, Hollandsworth, Thompson, Huff, Harris, Cox, Conner, Belcher, Duncan, Harman…: Now some haul their deerskin bags as others hike back to the livestock car to fetch chickens and a cow.
+From another car step the progenitors of other tribes: Philipps, Sutphin, Vest, Martin, Hylton, Hollandsworth, Thompson, Huff, Harris, Cox, Conner, Belcher, Duncan, Harman….
+Some haul their deerskin bags as others hasten back to the livestock car to fetch chickens and a cow.
 A few unload heavy bags of sugar.
 And who are these folks with their tie-dyed garb—the Patchoulis!
-One carries a book by Edgar Cayce.
-And might the figure wearing the garb of India be the sagacious J. Krushnamurti?
+One carries a book by one Cayce.
+And might the figure wearing gender-free garb of India be the sagacious J. Krushnamurti?

 And now descending to the platform is a long-bearded gentleman.
 He wears a denim overalls under a camouflage jacket, which on the left side bulges as if covering some object.
 His cap bears the image of a pointed-green-leafed plant.
 As everyone on the platform stops to watch him respectfully, he tucks a Mason jar half-full of liquid under one arm and with the other holds aloft a Bible.
 With two fingers to spare, he forms a V and blesses the crowd in a slow half-circle.
 Why, it’s Floyd himself!

-Of course the train originally continued on to Willis, and in the photo below you can see a relic of what must have been the former right-of-way.
-Certainly no one would plant an RRX in the middle of a field.
+Of course the train originally continued on to Willis, and in the photo below you can see a relic of what must have been the former right-of-way, for no one plants an RRX in the middle of a field.

 I know that some call this project unfeasible or even undesirable.
-Some actually maintain that no railroad ever braved the steep-windingness of Floyd County.
+Some actually maintain that no railroad ever braved the steep, creek-incised, rocky Floyd.
 But they confuse Can’t with Won’t!
 Their GPS is set on No rather than Go.

 So Alll Aboard!
-Take your seat–window or aisle–on an adventure that will roll you to both the past and the future!
-As a first step we need to locate the old station.
+Take your seat–window or aisle–on an adventure that will roll you to the past and the future!
+As a first step we merely need to locate the old station.